Fiscal Quarter (Q1, Q2, Q3, Q4)

 Quarterly reports are often found on company websites or financial publications, but the most reliable source is the SEC's EDGAR system.

-In the United States, the model of publishing financial reports every three months has been in place since the 1930s.
-There are obviously many pros of quarterly reports:
+In the United States, the model for publishing quarterly financial reports has been in place since the 1930s.
+There are obviously many advantages of quarterly reports:

 Transparency